General software system theory and design trade offs

 That is the kind of system most system theorists are interested in.

-is deterministic; it determines what to do by comparing input data against
+it determines what to do by comparing input data against persistent state data

-A system can be described from various viewpoints, as shown in this table.
+A system can be described from the different viewpoints shown in this table.

 |